OptimistLabyrinth/spring-framework-and-spring-boot/test-rest-api/README.md

 if you are at a different location than project root, you should edit the path to compose file(docker-compose.yaml)

 > ```bash
-> $ docker compose -f docker/docker-compose.yaml up
+> $ docker compose -f docker/docker-compose.yaml up -d
 >```

 ## Setup Environment Variables